Browsing Lawfinder Law Resources: Trade

-Detailed guide: Oil and gas: decommissioning of offshore installations and pipelines
+Detailed guide: Oil and gas: offshore environmental legislation

 UK Export Finance is the UK's export credit agency, helping exporters and investors by providing credit insurance policies, political risk insurance on overseas investments and guarantees on bank loans.
 UK Export Finance is the operating name for the Export Credits Guarantee Department (ECGD).
 UK Export Finance is a ministerial department of the Department for Business, Innovation & Skills

 Transparency data: UKEF business appointment rules advice April to June 2018

 Transparency data: UKEF: spend over £25,000, August 2018

 Notice: Category A project under consideration: Bapco Modernization Program

 Case study: Overseas sales soar for Simworx following support from UKEF

 Transparency data: UK Export Finance: spending over £500 on a GPC, August 2018

 Transparency data: UKEF: spend over £25,000, June 2018

 Transparency data: UKEF: spend over £25,000, July 2018